EidVnex/DMM-Decrypt-Jav-It/README.md

 # DMM-Decrypt-Jav-It
 This is a patched file for the JAV-IT project, used to decrypt videos from DMM.
-Many users ended up buying it multiple times for such a simple task.
+Many users ended up buying it multiple times for a software since its author want to make money from the dark when not pointing customer to the full version.
 To address this issue, I made this patch and am sharing it for free.
 Enjoy!

 **Download**
 - You can download the latest version on the release https://github.com/EidVnex/DMM-Decrypt-Jav-It/releases/tag/released